-Conceived primarily for anti-submarine warfare (ASW) as a result of the combination of Soviet submarines with long range anti-shipping cruise missiles, the S-3A entered service in 1974 and has received a number of upgrades over the years.
-Indeed, it has proven itself so versatile that its current mission is called simply “Sea Control.”
-Roles it fills include undersea warfare, mine warfare, electronic reconnaissance and analysis, over-the-horizon targeting, missile attack, and aerial refueling.
-According to Naval Technology, the US Navy operated 113 Viking S-3B carrier-based aircraft as of November 2006.
+During its 35 years of service, the Viking proved itself so versatile that its mission was called simply “Sea Control.”
+Conceived primarily for anti-submarine warfare (ASW) against Soviet submarines with long range anti-shipping cruise missiles, the S-3A entered service in 1974, and received a number of upgrades over their lifetimes.
+Roles filled included anti-submarine warfare, mine warfare, electronic reconnaissance and analysis, over-the-horizon targeting, surface surveillance, missile attack, and aerial refueling.

-Once these planes are phased out, their tanker and land attack missions will be taken over by F/A-18 E/F Super Hornets.
-Fleet-borne anti-submarine capabilities will depend on slower and shorter-range helicopters like the MH-60R.
-Despite the growing range and lethality of submarine launched missiles, the S-3 Vikings were scheduled for retirement by 2009.
-That has now happened, bringing an era to a close…
+The USN’s Viking fleet was phased out in 2009, and their tanker and land attack missions were taken over by F/A-18 E/F Super Hornets.
+Fleet-borne anti-submarine capabilities now depend on slower and shorter-range helicopters like the MH-60R, despite global submarine proliferation and the growing range and lethality of submarine launched missiles.
+That brings the Vikings’ era to a close… or does it?

+Analysis of the S-3s shows that their average safe airframe life is a very high 23,000 flight hours, and organizational improvements have made a difference to the S-3’s projected availability and maintenance costs.
 Under the S-3 Integrated Maintenance Program (IMP) that ran from 2001-2007, Lockheed Martin and Navy personnel worked side-by-side to perform scheduled depot maintenance and repairs on the S-3s.
-The program began as a way to shrink the backlog at Naval Aviation depots, and IMP increased S-3 aircraft operational availability by 53%, while reducing maintenance tasking by 47% over the depot-level maintenance plan and lowering costs.
+The program began as a way to shrink the backlog at Naval Aviation depots, and IMP increased S-3 aircraft operational availability by 53%, while reducing maintenance tasking by 47% and lowering costs.
 A total of 149 aircraft were processed through the IMP inspections, and nearly all of the aircraft were redelivered to the Navy on or ahead of schedule.
-The program concluded in 2007, as the Viking fleet was being drawn down.

 Over its career, the Viking served with 18 Navy squadrons and accumulated approximately 1.7 million flight hours.
 Civilian variants of its GE TF34 engines are still employed on popular regional jets, and the aircraft itself remains well suited for its array of missions.
 New-build S-3s that added a MIL-STD-1760 databus, modern electronics, and updated wiring and networking, would be perfectly capable of continuing those missions for the USA and interested allies.

 The last active American aircraft will be based at NASA Glenn Research Center near Cleveland, OH.
-These 4 S-3B Vikings will performing aircraft icing research missions.
-It is also likely that another 4 S-3Bs will remain in Navy service to provide range surveillance at the Naval Air Warfare Center Weapons Division in Point Mugu, CA.
+These 4 S-3B Vikings performing aircraft icing research missions.
+Another 4 S-3Bs remain in Navy service to provide range surveillance at the Naval Air Warfare Center Weapons Division in Point Mugu, CA.

 Jan 30/09: One day after the disestablishment of its last squadron, Commander, Sea Control Wing, U.S. Atlantic Fleet followed suit with a ceremony above Naval Air Station (NAS) Jacksonville.
 One of the speakers is Vice Adm.
 David Architzel, principal deputy to the assistant secretary of the Navy for research, development and acquisition: